+Ensure digital data replicates the content of the current paper ticket formats and conforms to the structure and nomenclature as defined in Department’s Supplement 1101.02.B, CMS Table 499.07-1 & Supplement 1069.10.A.

 Conduct a test of each supplier’s integration with the Department’s e-Ticketing Portal prior to shipping material to the Project.
 Complete test at least 14 days prior to shipping material unless otherwise approved by the Engineer.
 The test must involve at least four test e-Tickets from each supplier approved for used on the project for materials to be used on the Project.
 The test e-Tickets must accurately reflect the proper nomenclature and accuracy defined; all other categories shall be marked “TEST”.
-After the Engineer confirms the test e-Tickets have been entered into the Department’s e-Ticket Portal, void the test eTickets with the reason “Setup Testing”.
-If any load read-out weighing system changes are intended by the supplier after the creation of the supplier specific API, coordinate with the ODOT to ensure API compatibility.
+After the Engineer confirms the test e-Tickets have been entered into the Department’s e-Ticket Portal, void the test e-Tickets with the reason “Setup Testing”.

 Ensure continued internet connectivity during the API usage to maintain connection the Department’s e-Ticketing Portal During material production and delivery to the Project.
-Ensure delivery of eTicket prior to the material arriving on the Project, but not prior to the loading of material at the source.
+Ensure delivery of e-Ticket prior to the material arriving on the Project, but not prior to the loading of material at the source.

-Upon successful testing of the data integration, physical material tickets are not required for the Department, but may be necessary for truck drivers per Ohio Revised Code Section 5577.043.
+Upon successful testing of the data integration, physical material tickets are not required for the Department but may be necessary for truck drivers per Ohio Revised Code Section 5577.043.

+Data Access and Use

+The Department will provide the Contractor and material suppliers with access to the transferred e-Ticket data through the e-Ticketing Portal at no cost.
+This access includes the ability to view, download, and summarize ticket data for internal use.

+The Department and its e-Ticketing Portal vendor will not provide data analysis, custom reporting, or interpretation of the transferred data.
+Contractors and suppliers are responsible for any analysis or reporting beyond the standard data access provided.

 Payment:

-For initial setup of the API Integration, the material vendors shall assume approximately 16 person hours and shall be considered incidental to the cost of the material.
+Assume approximately 16 person-hours for initial API setup.
+Consider this work incidental to the cost of the material.

-For extreme situations involving excessive establishment of the API and digital information transfer, notify the Engineer per CMS 108.02.F.
+For extreme cases involving excessive effort to establish API integration or digital data transfer, notify the Engineer in accordance with CMS 108.02.F.

-The cost associated with creating and maintaining an API and providing digital ticketing data is incidental to the cost of the item utilizing the material being placed.
+All costs associated with creating and maintaining the API and providing digital ticketing data are incidental to the item of work.

 DESIGNER NOTE

-This note is to be used on all projects that include asphalt quantities 1,000 CY or greater.cy.
-This note is optional on all projects with all that include asphalt quantities less than 1,000 CY.
+This note is to be used on all projects that include asphalt quantities 200 CY or greater, total aggregate tonnage exceeding 100ton, or concrete exceeding 50cy.
+This note is optional on all projects with all quantities less than specified.

 In regions of the state with limited internet connectivity and/or suppliers who do not have the capability for digital load out, this note is not required.

-Questions regarding this note should be directed to the Office of Alternate Project Delivery Staff Specialist, at 614-832-5719.
+Questions regarding this note should be directed to the Office of Office of Construction Technology and Digital Innovation Staff Specialist, at 614-832-5719.